php/php-langspec/spec/10-expressions.md

 For details of the result of a function call see [`return` statement](11-statements.md#the-return-statement).
 The value of a function call is a modifiable lvalue only if the function returns a modifiable value byRef.

+Function calls are executed in either coercive mode (the default) or in strict mode, depending on the presence of a `declare(strict_types)` statement and its value.
+(See [*function-definition*](13-functions#function-definitions) for more information.)
+Strict argument/parameter type checking only applies to function calls made from within a source file having strict type checking enabled, not to the functions defined within that file.
+If a source file without strict type checking enabled makes a call to a function that was defined in a source file with strict type checking enabled, coercion will be used at the call site.
+In strict mode, an argument/parameter type mismatch results in an exception of type `TypeError` being thrown.

 When *postfix-expression* designates an instance method or constructor, the instance used in that designation is used as the value of `$this` in the invoked method or constructor.
 However, if no instance was used in